countable-web/open-source-corporation/README.md

 ### Product

 ## Storage
-This [section](./STORAGE.md) explains where and how things should be sorted out and stored.
+This [section](./STORAGE.md) explains where and how things should be organized and stored.

 ## Gathering Team Feedback
 This process is important because it lets us gauge whats important to the team while increasing buy-in on each action we take to improve.
 The goal is to find the changes that will move us towards our mission most quickly.
 See more of the section [here](./GATHERING_TEAM_FEEDBACK.md).